PythWare/Gokonworks/README.md

 For gamers who don't want to mod but instead download/apply mods, you don't need to unpack the game.
 Just place the downloaded .at mods in the Mods folder which is created when you open the Mod Manager within Gokonworks

+To apply mods, select the bottle of the mod you want applied and click the Pour button.
+The log will update but also the Status of the mod will say Poured.

+To disable mods, select a bottle that is filled and click the Empty button or Empty Every Bottle button.
+The difference is Empty reverts the TOC but leaves the appended data, Emprty Every Bottle will revert the TOC and truncate the archive to the original vanilla size.

 # Hub Examples

 <img width="1114" height="752" alt="fill1" src="https://github.com/user-attachments/assets/b0754680-f127-463f-8fc2-b4bf8c93a55a" />